Omophorion: Development

 In the early church, the omophorion was a broad band of white wool ornamented with crosses and draped loosely over the neck, shoulders, and breast.
 The modern Roman pallium developed from this early omophorion.
-In the West, over the centuries, its form has changed into a circular, thin woolen garment for the shoulders, with short, weighted pendants before and behind.
-The papal pallium, originally adopted by Pope Benedict XVI at the beginning of his pontificate, is closer to the original omophorion.
-Pope Benedict XVI later reverted to the original design of the pallium, but with red crosses instead of black.
+In the West, over the centuries, its form changed into a circular, thin, woolen garment for the shoulders, with short, weighted, pendant lappets before and behind.
+In an act of reversion from the modern form of Papal pallium, the form that Pope Benedict XVI wore from the beginning of his pontificate was closer to that of the original omophorion, but he later reverted to the modern form of the pallium yet substituted red crosses instead of black ones.

 In the East, the only change in the omophorion has been an increase in its width and a shift in the material from which it is made.
 The omophorion was documented about the year 400 AD as a liturgical vestment of the bishop in Isidore of Pelusium.
 It was made of wool and was already seen as symbolic of the duties of bishops as shepherds of their flocks.
 In the miniatures of an Alexandrian Chronicle of the World, written probably during the fifth century, the omophorion was represented in an image.
 In later times, it was shown on the renowned ivory tablet of Trier, depicting the solemn translation of relics.
 Among the pictures dating from the seventh and eighth centuries, in which the omophorion is illustrated, are the lately discovered frescoes in S. Maria, Antiqua in the Roman Forum.
 The representation of the omophorion in these frescoes is essentially the same as the vestment in its present form.

 The omophorion probably developed from the civil omophorion, a shoulder garment or shawl in general use.
 Bishops may have introduced directly by a positive precept a humeral cloth resembling the ordinary omophorion and called by that name, to be used as a liturgical pontifical badge.
 Alternatively, bishops may have used the civil omophorion as an ornament without any special significance, but in the course of time it gradually developed associations as a distinctively episcopal ornament.
 Finally it symbolized an episcopal badge of office.